 3. Not included in the program fee

 Only costs explicitly referred to as being covered by the program fees will be included in the program price.
-The following constitutes a non-exhaustive list of costs not included in the program price: Credit card fees (when paying the deposit or balance by credit card), Taxes, transportation to/from your home city and Cambridge (airport transfer may be available from London – see clause 15); one meal a day (normally lunch or dinner, apart from the weekend, when just breakfast is provided); optional enhancements shown to have an extra fee; personal laptops and computers; snacks, drinks and meals purchased away from the program; pocket money and souvenirs; books for credit courses and classes; laundry (aside from bed linen); travel insurance, medical insurance and any medical or dental fees.
+The following constitutes a non-exhaustive list of costs not included in the program price: Credit card fees (when paying the deposit or balance by credit card), Taxes, transportation to/from your home city and Cambridge (airport transfer may be available from London – see clause 15); one meal a day (normally lunch or dinner, apart from the weekend, when just breakfast is provided); optional enhancements shown to have an extra fee; personal laptops and computers; snacks, drinks and meals purchased away from the program; pocket money and souvenirs; books for credit courses and classes; laundry (aside from bed linen); medical or dental fees.

 4. Payment Schedule – Summer